 If you’ve been struggling with really saving money, the reason these challenges are so effective is that they don’t require you to start building habits or committing to becoming more disciplined in one area or another.

-Saving with challenges makes saving money feel fun, but still moves your forward to accomplishing your goals.
+Saving with challenges makes saving money feel fun but still moves your forward to accomplish your goals.

 And there will be some monetary plan/designation–for this challenge we will be saving quarters.

 The challenge is moving through the time frame making sure to hit those savings goals each day.

 the 365 Day Quarter challenge